 - In case your children use braces, make sure those are cleaned regularly

-- Every year, take your kids for dental check-up at least once
+- Every year, take your kids for a dental check-up at least once

 Remember, temporarily masking foul breath with mints or gums is not the solution.
 Kids must be educated from a very young age about the importance of oral hygiene.
 If problems persist despite regular brushing, flossing and regular care, you must consult a dentist at once.

 Did you like the blog?
 Did you find it useful?
-Please share your thoughts, ideas and feedbacks with us; we’d love to hear from you.
+Please share your thoughts, ideas, and feedback with us; we’d love to hear from you.

 | Jul 07, 2018

 yes mam ...hum to kbse pareshan the.. aftr brush bhi mere son k mouth me se smell aati h..